sokolbiba/ZentriOSWebApp/README.md

 Will start a task that listens for file changes, and compile/compress HTML, CSS and JS

-#### `no-jade`
+#### `no-pug`

-If you are unfamiliar with Jade and wish to write traditional HTML run the following grunt task:
+If you are unfamiliar with Pug and wish to write traditional HTML run the following grunt task:

 ```
-grunt no-jade
+grunt no-pug
 ```

 This will create the files `public/html/index.html` and `public/html/unauthorized.html` for development.